 service, please visit our

 page.
-Please note, any native breeds are welcome to come and join
+Please note, any breed of horse is welcome to come and join

 the Icelandics at Windy Gowl Farm

 another comfortable winter in the indoor court, the horses have been

 turned out into the fields for the summer, with much excitement!